faizalrf/Exodus/README.md

 #This is only applicable for data migration, if set to YES, on a batch failure, the same batch will be re-tried in Single ROW mode (YES/NO)
 RetryOnErrors=YES

+#This will truncate and overwrite all the tables weather fully or partially migrated, migration can be re-run and it will overwrite all the tables every time
+OverWriteTables=NO

 #This will truncate the tables that were partially migrated previously, With this property enabled, migration can be re-run and it will continue from the last table (YES/NO)
 OverwritePartiallyMigratedTables=YES